Dynamics of attractor transitions in Boolean networks under noise

+As an example, consider the trajectory starting from state $(1,1,0)$ in Fig.~\ref{fig1}(b).
+The state first moves to $(1,0,0)$ and then settles into the fixed-point attractor $(0,0,0)$.
+The non-repeating sequence $(1,1,0) \rightarrow (1,0,0)$ constitutes the transient period before the system reaches its attractor.

-We introduce stochastic effects by adding noise to the system in the form of random flipping of the state of a node.
+We introduce stochastic effects by adding noise to the system in the form of random flipping of the state of nodes.
 Under noisy conditions, the system evolves through a combination of deterministic Boolean rules and stochastic perturbations.
-When noise occurs, the state of an affected node is randomly altered, leading to deviations from the purely deterministic trajectory \cite{peixoto2009,klemm2005knock,boldhaus2013,villegas2016}.
+When noise occurs, the state of affected nodes is randomly altered, leading to deviations from the purely deterministic trajectory \cite{peixoto2009,serra2004genetic,boldhaus2013,villegas2016}.
 Such fluctuations can drive the system to transition between attractors, preventing it from remaining in a single attractor indefinitely.
-In this study, we assume that noise occurs relatively infrequently.
+In this study, we assume that noise occurs relatively infrequently compared to the typical transient time required for the system to relax back to an attractor after a perturbation.
 If noise were too frequent, the system would no longer follow the logic of a Boolean network but instead behave like a randomly fluctuating system, which would lose biological relevance.